 But what about the rest of the portraits?

 That will all be taken care of if you . . .

 First looks are our number 1 tip (well, number 3 here, but number 1 in importance) for people wondering how to schedule a wedding.

 A first look is a moment for the bride and groom to see one another alone before the ceremony.
-There’s a lot of benefits to a first look, but for now we’ll just focus on the scheduling benefit.
+There’s a lot of reasons to have a first look, but for now we’ll just focus on the scheduling benefit.

 If you see one another earlier in the day we can go ahead and get meaningful portraits of your reactions to one another and of the tender moment that follows.
 We can also take creative portraits at this time, meaning after the ceremony and family portraits you’re ready to go to the rehearsal.

 Once your creative portraits are done we’ll have time to take all the portraits of the entire wedding party together too.